Silvergate Bank

-Silvergate Bank was a California bank founded in 1988.
-The company began providing services for cryptocurrency users in 2016, and conducted an IPO in 2019.
 In November 2022, concerns were raised about Silvergate's health, after a fall in cryptocurrency prices and the bankruptcy of FTX.
 In March 2023, the bank announced plans to wind down and liquidate.
 Its failure was one of the first in the 2023 United States banking crisis.

+History

 Foundation and growth

 Silvergate Bank was founded as a savings and loan association.
+Silvergate became a California-chartered bank in 1988.
 In 1996, it was re-capitalized and reorganized into a bank by Dennis Frank and Derek J. Eisele, but it initially remained a three-branch community bank in the San Diego region.

 In 2013, CEO Alan Lane personally invested in Bitcoin; the company launched an initiative to start serving cryptocurrency clients in 2016.
 After this, the bank grew rapidly, reaching $1.9 billion in assets and 250 clients by 2017.
 The company conducted an IPO in November 2019 at a share price of $13, and by November 2021 the price had risen by 1,580% to $219 due to the cryptocurrency bubble at the time.

-Silvergate Exchange Network and Diem acquisition
+Silvergate Exchange Network

 The bank operated a real-time payments system called the "Silvergate Exchange Network" (SEN), which enabled cryptocurrency exchanges, institutions, and customers to exchange fiat currencies such as US dollars and euros.
 Silvergate was probably the first regulated bank to develop this sort of payment system.
 By the third quarter of 2022 it had $12 billion in deposits from 1,677 "Silvergate Exchange Network" (SEN) customers including all major cryptocurrency exchanges and over 1,000 institutional investors.